gromacs/gromacs/docs/install-guide/index.rst

 Mac with a range of compilers and libraries for a range of our configuration options.
-Every commit in our git source code repository is currently tested on x86 with gcc versions ranging from 4.6 through 5.1, and versions 14 and 15 of the Intel compiler as well as Clang version 3.4 through 3.6.
-For this, we use a variety of GNU/Linux flavors and versions as well as recent versions of Mac OS X and Windows.
-Under Windows we test both MSVC 2015 and the Intel compiler.
-For details, you can have a look at the `continuous integration server used by GROMACS`_, which runs Jenkins_.
+Every commit in our git source code repository is currently tested on x86 with gcc versions ranging from 4.6 through 5.2, and versions 16 of the Intel compiler as well as Clang version 3.4 through 3.8.
+For this, we use a variety of GNU/Linux flavors and versions as well as recent versions of Windows.
+Under Windows, we test both MSVC 2015 and version 16 of the Intel compiler.
+For details, you can
+have a look at the `continuous integration server used by GROMACS`_, which runs Jenkins_.